 seizures

-A person going through severe benzo withdrawal may experience psychotic reactions as well as physically debilitating symptoms and may start to believe they will never recover.
+A person going through severe benzo cessation may experience psychotic reactions as well as physically debilitating symptoms and may start to believe they will never recover.
 Get competent help to assist with your Ativan taper.2,7,8

 Treatment Options for Stopping Lorazepam Use

 Deciding on the best course of action can be confusing.
-Here are some options you can expect to find when looking for lorazepam withdrawal help or a treatment program.
+Here are some options you can expect to find when looking for lorazepam cessation help or a treatment program.
 Analyze them carefully for your best options:

 Ativan Rapid Detox

-Please note, Alternative to Meds Center does not recommend rapid detox as it does not allow enough time for the body, brain, and CNS to adjust to the absence of the medication.
-Alternative to Meds designed their programs to gently and gradually normalize the neurochemistry even before tapering begins.
+Alternative to Meds Center does not recommend rapid detox as it does not allow enough time for the body, brain, and CNS to adjust to the absence of the medication.
+Rapid detox is very fast, usually between 3 and 7 days.
+Typically the patient is discharged with additional medications to take upon returning home.
+Alternative to Meds designed their programs to begin gently and gradually normalize the neurochemistry even before tapering begins.
 This prevents shocking the body, especially after long-term use of a benzodiazepine, and can significantly speed up recovery.
 It is not realistic to expect this major healing event to occur and sustain itself stably, in just a few days or weeks.

 At-Home Ativan Nutrients and Remedies